akk0ga/yourMouseHasAHeart/README.md

 to use English or French voice

 # Package install
-This is the list for external package I'm using:
+This is the list for external module I'm using:
 - pynput
 - pyautogui
 - pygame -> mixer